Creating a Strategy for Historical Newspaper Research

 This field is hidden when viewing the form

-If I had the proverbial nickel for every time that I’ve been asked “what the best website for historical newspapers?” – well, I probably wouldn’t have to work another day in my life.
+If I had the proverbial nickel for every time that I’ve been asked “what the best website for historical newspapers research?” – well, I probably wouldn’t have to work another day in my life.
 Now, I judge no one for asking me this question, which usually happens after they find out that I’ve authored The Family Tree Historical Newspapers Guide.

 But my answer is almost always less than definitive, for the simple reason that there is simply no “one-stop shopping” in the world of historical newspapers.
 Too many papers, too many areas, too many time periods, too many languages and simply too many pages make the genealogical universe of historical newspapers a record group that defies easy categorization.